Upzion/course-ASAP-learn-ux-design/00_UX Design ASAP/01_Discover/02_The company/index.md

 Each stakeholder has different objectives and responsibility, according to their roles and tasks.
 At this point it is extremely important to understand where you can get the information from and who can help you in different contexts.

-This valuable information is how company knowledge is spread across different people working into the company or organization.
+This valuable information is how company knowledge is spread across different people working in the company or organization.
 Each one has a different point of view, even if all of them are targeting the same objectives and goals.

 i.e. Getting content for different sections (writing texts, finding the right pictures, etc.) or even to understand the next steps the company is going to take.
 All this information is relevant.
 You should know about the past, present and future of the company, and what the direction is taking.
 This kind of information is extremely relevant and will help you generate a better strategy for your project, and how to move within the company or organization.